 Making it to the century mark will take you about five seconds.
 Stopping will take half the time and you can do it all day given how large the size of these brakes are.
 Steering feel I heard you ask?
 Right up there by being the most informative electrically powered rack on a sport utility.

-On the inside, there are red stitching to go with friendly seat belts in red that tightens when buckled and a dashboard lifted from the C class that we all love or at least, loved.
+On the inside, there is red stitching to go with friendly seat belts in red that tightens when buckled and a dashboard lifted from the C class that we all love or at least, loved.
 Flat-bottom steering wheel with needles that sweep.
 Both kick plates and pedals in aluminium are nice touches.
 Speaker grills that look good, sound decent but as to how much Burmester you are getting, look it up here.

 If those are the things you look for in a car then it’s perfect but there are a few things to look out for.
 No leather is to be found, even in this spiced up Mercedes Benz which is good if you are a member of PETA.
 If you’ve experienced Audi or Porsche’s gearbox, the nine-speed in the 43 can be frustrating especially when weaving in traffic, which is most of the time.

 The panoramic sunroof that comes as standard, lets in too much noise.
 Pre-crash warning’s neurotic, at least that can be turned off.
 This is probably the only car in the world where passengers would not believe that it is actually riding on air suspensions.
 Even in comfort mode, the overreacting ride cannot be turned off.

 Should you wish to give hot hatches a run for its existence on mountainous roads, the GLC43 will do exactly that despite weighing nearly two tonnes.
 Granted it is not entirely on home ground doing the fast bit in mid corners, lean on its electronic wizardry, you’ll come out of it looking like Braveheart.
 And when stability control is turned off completely, some tail out action is possible.